Modi's divide and rule weakens Coal India unions as strike looms

 Officials have marketed the sale in the United States and roadshows will follow this week in London and Singapore.
 But no date has been set for the actual launch of the sale, sources with knowledge of the matter said.

-The Coal India offering would follow a 5 percent stake sale in state-controlled Oil and Natural Gas Corp (ONGC.NS), worth $2.8 billion and slated for December.
+The Coal India offering would follow a 5 percent stake sale in state-controlled Oil and Natural Gas Corp, worth $2.8 billion and slated for December.

 SECOND TIME LUCKY